matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 describes two possible actions:
 * `action=join` is only valid in a URI resolving to a Matrix room;
   applications MUST ignore it if found in other contexts and MUST NOT generate it for other Matrix resources.
-This action means that client applications SHOULD attempt to join it using the standard CS API means.
+This action means that a client application SHOULD attempt to join the room specified by the URI path using the standard CS API means.
 * `action=chat` is only valid in a URI resolving to a Matrix user;
   applications MUST ignore it if found in other contexts and MUST NOT generate it for other Matrix resources.
-A URI with this action that a client application SHOULD open a direct chat window with the user; clients supporting [canonical direct chats](https://github.com/matrix-org/matrix-doc/pull/2199) SHOULD open the canonical direct chat.
+This action means that a client application SHOULD open a direct chat window with the user specified by the URI path;
+  clients supporting
+  [canonical direct chats](https://github.com/matrix-org/matrix-doc/pull/2199)
+  SHOULD open the canonical direct chat.

-For both actions, where applicable, client applications SHOULD ask for user confirmation or at least make the user aware if the action leads to joining or creating a new room rather than switching to a prior one.
+For both actions, where applicable, client applications SHOULD ask for user confirmation or at least make the user aware if the action leads to joining or creating a new room rather than to opening a room that the user already has in the room list.

 The routing query (`via=`) indicates servers that are likely involved in the room (see also